-However, what is most surprising is the upward revision by the MPC of the real GDP growth to 6.5 per cent in FY24 (from 6.4 per cent earlier) by revising upwards the growth expectations for the third and fourth quarters of FY24, which in fact are beset with tremendous uncertainty primarily due to the global headwinds.
+However, what is most surprising is the upward revision by the MPC of the real GDP growth to 6.5 per cent in FY24 (from 6.4 per cent earlier) by revising upwards the growth expectations for the third and fourth quarters of FY24, which third and fourth quarters of FY 24, which in fact are beset with tremendous uncertainty primarily due to the global headwinds.
 Many analysts are actually expecting a rapid reduction in the policy rates during H2, FY24, which is likely to see a significant slowdown.
-There is also some degree of haziness stance at the 'Withdrawal of Accommodation'.

 There is also some degree of haziness on the front of liquidity management.
-On the one hand, the RBI has taken a pause in the interest rate hiking cycle and on the other, it has retained its
+On the one hand, the RBI has taken a pause in the interest rate hiking cycle and on the other, it has retained its stance at the 'Withdrawal of